Context-aware Reranking with Utility Maximization for Recommendation: Model Framework

 \section{Model Framework}

-In this section, we propose a general reranking framework, CRUM, to maximize the utility in Eq.~\eqref{eq:utility}.
-Firstly, we briefly introduce the overall framework, consisting of position-aware graph embedding, utility-oriented evaluator, and reranker.
-Then, we present the detailed design of the three parts.
+This section introduces a general reranking framework, URCC, to maximize the utility in Eq.~\eqref{eq:utility}.
+Firstly, we briefly introduce the overall framework.
+Then, we present the detailed design of each component.